How Industrial Ecommerce Companies Can Step Up Their Digital Game

 Social commerce.

 Establishing a social media presence creates opportunities for social commerce.
-Here are some ways B2B industrial brands can use social media to drive sales:
+Here are some ways sellers of industrial goods and services can use social media to drive sales:

-• Provide customer support: Businesses can provide live or chatbot-facilitated customer support and schedule appointments through messaging services on social media platforms.
+• Provide customer support: Customer satisfaction scores go up when businesses provide live support or chatbots and schedule appointments through messaging services on social media platforms.

 • Advertising: Social media ads enable businesses to target audiences based on demographics and interests and tap new markets